- Personal Banking

 - Interest will be compounded every day.
 Interest will be credited to your account every month.

-- Excess Withdrawal Fee: An excess withdrawal fee of $1.00 will be charged for each debit transaction
+- Excess Withdrawal Fee: An excess withdrawal fee of $1.00 will be charged for each debit transaction in excess of nine during a calendar quarter.

 Minimum Daily Balance (per calendar quarter) $25.00 and above No Charge Below $25.00 $1.00